And I really appreciate you stopping by!

 Because of my new desire to be perfect and adhere to this strict oil-free diet, I began to see food as "good" or "bad" and if I ever ate the "bad" (hello, onion rings and chocolate cake), then I saw myself as bad.
 And, as a bad person, I had to punish myself.
 It was crazy behavior, really, but I know far too many women who can relate to this, which is why I'm on a mission to help that shift!

 I've always loved food, but I had never really learned how to let it love me back.
 By 1998, I was officially an obese vegan and could barely climb one flight of stairs without being out of breath.
 This is what led me to make some BIG changes and eventually develop my color-coded system, which teaches people what it taught me at the time - that we can eat what we like, thoroughly enJOY food, and make weight loss a delicious (vs. deprivation-based) process.
 I could finally lose the weight because I wasn't feeling flavor-deprived.
 I allowed myself to feel sated for the first time in years, without guilt.
-This system of joyful weight loss and delicious balance is what I share in my Be Radiant group, my cookbooks, and my coaching.
+This system of joyful weight loss and delicious balance is what I share in my my cookbooks and other programs.

 There is more in my story about the years I struggled with depression, anxiety, and panic attacks - but suffice it to say for now that I've always made the decision to face my issues head-on.
 I'd rather create a solution than put a band-aid on something.
 My painful experiences have made me stronger, and forced me to develop powerful tools to not only help myself, but eventually others as well.